-There are over 600 lane kilometres of roadway maintained by the Operations Department, including roads that are paved, un-paved roads, and roads treated with Bituminous Surface Treatments.
+We maintain over 600 lane kilometres of roadway, including roads that are paved, un-paved , and treated with Bituminous Surface Treatment.

 The road maintenance program involves dust control, sidewalk cleaning and maintenance, ditching, shouldering, runoff, and bridge maintenance.

 The Transportation Maintenance Policy sets out the manner in which transportation and infrastructure maintenance will be carried out on roads designated for maintenance by the City.